 Also of interest is that Fort Collins has more people living here who work in computers and math than 95% of the places in the US.

 Combining city textures and college town sensibilities, Fort Collins really has a nice blend of characteristics.
 While not a huge city, Fort Collins is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Fort Collins more than just a college town, but removing the students from the equation would undeniably change Fort Collins’s character and quality of life.

+Fort Collins is a somewhat ethnically-diverse city.
 The people who call Fort Collins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Collins residents report their race to be White, followed by Asian.
 Fort Collins also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.43% of the city’s residents.
+People of Hispanic or Latino origin account for 11.22% of the city’s residents.
 Important ancestries of people in Fort Collins include Irish, English, Italian, and European.